nasa-jpl-memex/memex-explorer/docs/source/user_guide.rst

-User's Guide to memex-viewer
+User's Guide to memex-explorer
 ----------------------------

-*NOTE: memex-viewer is still in development, and features are still being added.
+*NOTE: memex-explorer is still in development, and features are still being added.
 Do not expect the current product to reflect the final one.*

 The Interface
 =============

-This is the memex-viewer interface.
+This is the memex-explorer interface.
 It is designed to be clean, straightforward, and easy-to-use.

 .. image:: _static/img/homepage-view.png